hapax/hapax.github.io/assets/chuzenji.md

 Certainly not, he concludes.
 Something necessary and immortal must keep the machineries of decay ticking over.
-This Third Way is no route to a Judeo-Christian Father, wrathful or provident as the various Testaments would have us believe;
+But this Third Way is no route to a Judeo-Christian Father, wrathful or provident as the various Testaments would have us believe;
 rather, it establishes God as a metaphysical principle of ruin.